Adrian-Vidal/AnimalSanctuaryProject/README.md

 ## Lessons Learned

-- I learned how to read and understand how to properly utilize the ULM diagram.
+- I learned how to read and understand how to properly utilize the UML diagram.
 In this project, I found that it was easy to fall off the path provided by the diagram.
 It is there for a reason, much like a blueprint or guideline to help you achieve your goal.
 - Working on this project really showed me the importance of positional awareness.
 A lot of times, I had the correct code, but it was not where it needed to be in order for it to work.